At Snopes, a Peek Down the Right-Wing Rabbit Holes

-Fake news is a perfect marriage of corrupt capitalism (make-a-buck pranksters) and corrupt constitutionalism (people who lie under protection of the First Amendment).

-The other day, some rabbit hole I was venturing down online delivered me to Snopes.com, which I’d not visited in awhile.
-In my memory, Snopes was called upon to settle, if such was possible, the occasional political debate; but more often it declaimed on questions of the “is the moon really made of Swiss cheese?” variety.
+The other day, some rabbit hole I was venturing down online delivered me to Snopes.com, which I’d not visited in a while.
+In my memory, Snopes was called upon to settle, if such was possible, the occasional political debate; but more often it declaimed on questions of the “is the moon really made of green cheese?” variety.

 What I saw staggered me—and somehow made it starkly plain to me how close to the precipice we are as a nation.